 Call is broken up into short and long calls.
 Short call, which occurs on weekdays, is covered by a single resident from 5:00 pm until 9:00 pm.
 Long call, also covered by a single resident, lasts from 9:00 pm until 8:00 am (9:00 am on the weekends and holidays) the following morning.
 Long call is organized using a night float system where a single resident will typically cover 5-7 nights in a row, depending on scheduling constraints.
 Weekend days and holidays are covered by an individual resident from 9:00 am until 9:00 pm.

 After satisfactorily completing an accredited internship, radiology residents at Jacobi Medical Center begin on the first Monday in July as a PGY-2.
 The first two weeks of training are a structured orientation during which time new residents are given dedicated lectures by faculty and senior residents with a focus on basic radiology principles.
 Following the two week orientation, each new resident will spend three continuous weeks cycling through each core rotation, with the first two being paired with a senior resident and the third dictating under the supervision of an attending radiologist.
 Starting in August, new residents take “junior call” with a senior resident on weekday evenings from 5:00 pm to 9:00 pm on a weekly basis.
 Starting in October, new residents will take additional “junior call” on weekend days from 12:00 pm to 9:00 pm.
 By April, first year residents are expected to take short call independently.
-As per ACGME regulations, first year residents do not take overnight call.
-Approximately 5% of call (not including “junior call” shifts) is shouldered by the first year radiology residents.
+As per ACGME regulations, first year residents do not take independent call.